 And instead of going to Med School…

-…I fell down the fitness and nutrition rabbit hole.
+…I fell down the health, fitness, and nutrition rabbit hole.

 Here’s what I’ve come to realize:

 Before Doctor Berardi, before Precision Nutrition, before I could have ever seen where it all would take me, I did something that many people felt unwise: I followed my passion.

 Not because it was part of some master plan.
 But because everything I learned about health, fitness and nutrition made me want to learn more.